soul4kills/Asus-Merlin-Firmware-Scripts/hindsight160/README.md

 ASUS never implemented an automatic 160 MHz recovery mechanism in their firmware — hence the name.
 When a DFS radar event forces the radio off a 160 MHz channel, it stays on 80 MHz until manually reconfigured.
 This script fills that gap by running periodically and issuing a controlled `dfs_ap_move` to recover 160 MHz operation using the router's own built‑in background DFS CAC mechanism.

+The main highlight of this script is that it does the recovery with minimal disconnects and interruption to clients.
+The usual method before was to restart the wireless radio to regain a 160mhz connection.

 - **Target devices**: Dual‑band and tri‑band WiFi 5/WiFi 6 routers running Asuswrt‑Merlin.
 - **Function**: Runs via cron every 30 minutes (`1,31 * * * *`).
 - **Mode selection**: Automatically detects whether the router is dual‑band or tri‑band.
 Can also be forced manually via `IFACE1`/`IFACE2`.